Thiem OK with how many of Big 3 are in US Open (hint: zero) - WHIZ News

 None of the men left has ever earned so much as one Slam trophy yet.

-The quarterfinals on the bottom half of the draw will be Thiem against No. 21 Alex de Minaur; and No. 6 Matteo Berrettini or No. 10 Andrey Rublev against No. 3 Daniil Medvedev or unseeded American Frances Tiafoe.
+The quarterfinals on the bottom half of the draw will be Thiem against No. 21 Alex de Minaur; and No. 10 Andrey Rublev against No. 3 Daniil Medvedev or unseeded American Frances Tiafoe.
 On the top half, where Djokovic used to loom: No. 12 Shapovalov vs. No. 20 Carreño Busta; No. 5 Alexander Zverev vs. No. 27 Borna Coric.

 Thiem is the only remaining man who has contested multiple major finals.
 He is 0-3, losing twice to Nadal at the French Open and to Djokovic at the Australian Open this February.